stellar-deprecated/docs/learn/readme.md

 ## [Interstellar](https://github.com/stellar/interstellar)
 The Interstellar Module System is a collection of modules that aims to make it easy to build a web application on the Stellar network.
 Interstellar is built using the [JavaScript Stellar SDK] (https://github.com/stellar/js-stellar-sdk).

-It can be thought of as a bootstrap for building Stellar clients.
-Read more on about the [design philosophy of Interstellar](https://www.stellar.org/blog/developer-preview-interstellar-module-system/).
+You can think of Interstellar as a bootstrap for building Stellar clients.
+Read more about the [design philosophy of Interstellar](https://www.stellar.org/blog/developer-preview-interstellar-module-system/).

 `stellar-core` <-> `Horizon`  <-> `JS-Stellar-SDK` <-> `Interstellar`